DAWN: Dynamic Adversarial Watermarking of Neural Networks: Problem Statement

 \subsection{\ourname Goals and Overview}

 On one hand, model extraction attacks against DNNs have been proven difficult to defend against~\cite{juuti2019prada}.
-On the other hand, existing watermarking techniques~\cite{merrer2017adversarial,adi2018turning,DarvishRouhani:2019:DEW:3297858.3304051} are vulnerable to model extraction attacks~\cite{zhang2018protecting}.
+On the other hand, existing watermarking techniques~\cite{merrer2017adversarial,adi2018turning,DarvishRouhani:2019:DEW:3297858.3304051,chen2018deepmarks,li2019persistentwatermarks} are vulnerable to model extraction attacks~\cite{zhang2018protecting}.
 To address these limitations, we design a solution to identify and prove the ownership of DNN models stolen through a prediction API.

-Our solution, \ourname (Dynamic Adversarial Watermarking of Neural networks), is an additional component deployed in front of a model prediction API (Fig.~\ref{fig:dawn-oveview}). \ourname dynamically embeds a watermark in responses to queries made by an \textit{\client}.
+Our solution, \ourname (Dynamic Adversarial Watermarking of Neural Networks), is an additional component added in front of a model prediction API (Fig.~\ref{fig:dawn-oveview}). \ourname dynamically embeds a watermark in responses to queries made by a \textit{\client}.
 This watermark is composed of inputs $x_i \in T$ for which we return incorrect predictions $B(x_i) \neq F_\mathcal{V}(x_i)$. \adv uses all the responses including these mislabeled samples $(x_i, B(x_i))$ to train $F_\mathcal{A}$. $F_\mathcal{A}$ will remember those samples as a backdoor~\cite{chen2017targeted} that represents the watermark (as in traditional DNN watermarking techniques).
-If $F_\mathcal{A}$ exposes a public prediction API, a judge \judge can run a verification process (\textit{verify}), which confirms $F_\mathcal{A}$ is a surrogate of $F_\mathcal{V}$. \textit{Verify} checks that for sufficient number of inputs $x_i \in T$, we have $\hat{F}_\mathcal{A}(x_i) = \hat{B}(x_i) \neq \hat{F}_\mathcal{V}(x_i)$.
+If $F_\mathcal{A}$ exposes a public prediction API, a judge \judge can run a verification process (\textit{verify}), which confirms $F_\mathcal{A}$ is a surrogate of $F_\mathcal{V}$. \textit{Verify} checks that for sufficient number of inputs $x_i \in T$, we have $\hat{F}_\mathcal{A}(x_i) = \hat{B}(x_i) \neq \hat{F}_\mathcal{V}(x_i)$. \ourname embeds a watermark into a subset of queries it receives so that any $F_\mathcal{A}$ trained using these responses will retain the watermark.

-\ourname embeds a watermark into a subset of queries it receives so that any $F_\mathcal{A}$ trained using these responses will retain the watermark.
-This is different from prior work where the goal is to (a) degrade model accuracy (typical of poisoning attacks~\cite{biggio2012poisoning,munoz2017towards}), (b) embed a watermark and maximize model accuracy (typical of traditional DNN watermarking~\cite{merrer2017adversarial,adi2018turning}) or (c) trigger a targeted misclassification (typical to backdooring~\cite{liu2018trojaning}). \ourname can choose any class $c \neq \hat{F}_\mathcal{V}(x)$ for incorrect predictions while in backdooring, \adv wants $x$ to be classified as a targeted class $c_j$.
-In contrast to traditional DNN watermarking, the main challenge is that \victim neither controls the training of $F_\mathcal{A}$ nor can it choose the trigger set from the whole input space $\mathbb{R} ^n$, but is limited to the set of samples $D_\mathcal{A}$ submitted by \adv.